bramstein/jslint-core/README.md

    - nolint: Do not perform lint on files or blocks
  * Up to date with official releases from Douglas Crockford

 JSLint packaged as a Node.js module.
-This project is now maintained at: https://github.com/One-com/jslint-core
+This project is now maintained at: <a href="https://github.com/One-com/jslint-core">https://github.com/One-com/jslint-core</a>